ELREKO/42-P1-get_next_line/doc/Description_git_commits.md

 ## 3 Start --> 2023.07.02
 The last version function but if have a big stroreage from 7000000 byte and it does use the the Buffer Size for reading.
 So from this Version i started new.

+## Newline detection on the 3 try --> 2023.07.03
+I detecte new Line --> But i does not use the static Variabel for Store Maybe Check at the beginn --> set to str_ret --> and free the str_mem;